 - After faith and family, we finally must consider how it will impact the firm.
 What is the footprint that will be left because of the decisions we make?

-Every member of the Thompson Law, P.C. team knows our philosophy and how we filter decisions.
+Every member of the Thompson Law, Prof. L.L.C. team knows our philosophy and how we filter decisions.
 We work together, think together, and grow together.
 The firm and our philosophy will carry on far past me and will continue to grow and evolve.
 I ask my clients, “Don’t you want the same for your family or business?”

 In a time of Google searches and instant answers, uncovering and defining your family’s philosophy will not be as easy as an internet search, and it shouldn’t be.
 A legacy that is built to last for years and years to come shouldn’t be rushed.
 Everyone should be allowed time for feedback and input to make a good plan the best plan.
 Efficiency does not mean rushed.
 Isn’t the extra time spent on such an investment worth it in the long run?